WSNP trajectory - what does that mean for me?

 The administrator's task is to make an inventory of your debts, manage your estate and check whether you meet your obligations.
 If it appears that you have deliberately concealed debts or other circumstances, the court can decide to end your procedure, after which you can be declared bankrupt.
 This can also happen if, for example, you withhold income or do not pay the contribution to the estate.
 The administrator has an independent function and is not a social worker, but a supervisor.

 The estate consists of everything that is of value and can be saved for your creditors in three years.
 All items that you have at the time of the judge's decision and everything that you still receive during the settlement will therefore fall into the estate.
 Expensive items such as a car, antiques, valuables, collections, caravan have to be sold.
 Part of your income must also be saved for the estate.
 A large part of your income does not go to your creditors.
 The starting point for this is an amount of 95% of the assistance standard (link to FAQ) and 100% on income from work.
 This can be corrected for high housing costs, additional health insurance and other necessary extra costs.
 The court determines the exact amount of the part of your income that should not be used for repayment.
 It's called this amount Release Amount (VTLB).
-You may keep child benefit.
-The money you save goes to your creditors after three years.
+You can keep child benefit.
+The money you save will go to your creditors after three years.
 The administrator's salary is still deducted there.
-This is € 51 per month for a single person and more than € 61,50 for two people who live in community property.
-If you receive money in excess of the Reliable Amount during the scheme, this money will fall into the estate.
-So, for example, if you get an inheritance, get money back from the tax office, or win the lottery, unfortunately you cannot keep this money yourself, but it is for the creditors.
+This is € 51 per month for a single person and over € 61,50 for two people who live in community of property.
+If you receive money in excess of the Free To Let Amount during the scheme, this money will fall into the estate.
+So, for example, if you get an inheritance, get money back from the tax authorities, or win the lottery, unfortunately you cannot keep this money yourself, but it is for the creditors.